ChristofSchwarz/qs_ext_altStateActions/README.md

  * A "Clear Alternate State" button

 Labels and styles can be changed.

-Note: the target state first gets cleared from all existing selections before syncing them from the source state
+_Note_: the target state first gets cleared from all existing selections before syncing them from the source state